 I write short stories.
-I’ve written other things, too, including plays, poetry, even books.
-I’ve given up everything else except the books because I have big ideas in my head and short stories don’t always contain them.
-My mode is generally speculative fiction — yes, the science fiction, the fantasy, all that — but I also write what can be termed as Interstitial.
-I’ve had stories published in Strange Horizons, Electric Velocipede, the Federations anthology, and several others.
-See the bibliography for the complete list.
+Occasionally I even write books.
+I’ve written other things, too, including plays, poetry.
+My mode is generally speculative fiction — science fiction, fantasy, all that — but I also write what can be termed as Interstitial.
+I’ve had stories published in Strange Horizons, Electric Velocipede, and the Diverse Energies and Federations anthologies, among others.
+Complete list is under Fiction on the sidebar.

 I was born in Cincinnati, Ohio, I’ve lived a bunch of places, including Fort Worth in Texas, Denver in Colorado, and Columbus in Ohio.
 I went to New York University to study voice then realized that the world of opera is filled with horrible people I wanted nothing to do with, including many of my teachers.
 I switched to Gallatin School for Individualized Study so that I could be individual and study.
 There we had no “majors”, only “concentrations”.
 My concentrations were in performance, writing, the history of mythology, interstitial art (though we didn’t call it that, then), and the collective unconscious.
 Yes, I got a degree in that.

 It was during this time I wrote the plays I mentioned above.
 I also did several performance pieces and art projects as part of the Gallatin Arts Festival.

 After leaving college and realizing that the life of a corporate drone is horrendous, I decided to throw it all away so I could attend Clarion West in 2003.
 I left my job, left New York, and left any notion that I’d be leading a normal life in the dust.
 After Clarion West I wandered around the country for a few years visiting friends, writing, and discovering that all one needs to survive in life is confidence, charm, and many well-off friends.
 In 2006 I returned to New York City and took up freelancing to support myself.